Rainier cherry

 Rainier (/reɪˈnɪər/ ray-NEER) is a cultivar of cherry.
 It was developed in 1952 at Washington State University by Harold Fogle, and named after Mount Rainier.
-It is a cross between the 'Bing' and 'Van' cultivars.
+It is a cross between the Bing and Van cultivars.

-'Rainiers' are considered a premium type of cherry.
+Rainiers are considered a premium type of cherry.
 They are sweet with a thin skin and thick creamy-yellow flesh.
 The cherries are susceptible to temperature, wind, and rain, and the flesh is generally more watery than other sweet cherries.

-Birds eat about 1/3 of a 'Rainier' cherry orchard's crop.
+Rainiers are grown mainly in the Northwestern United States region, in the states of Oregon, Washington, Idaho, Montana, Utah, and Wyoming, although some production also occurs in the southern parts of British Columbia in Canada.
+Washington state is the top producer.

 Plant facts

-The standard rootstock for the 'Rainier' cherry is the Mazzard cherry, a wild or seedling sweet cherry used as grafting stock.
-Mature 'Rainiers' reach a height of 30 to 35 feet and are widely adaptable to various soil types.
+The standard rootstock for the Rainier cherry is the Mazzard cherry, a wild or seedling sweet cherry used as grafting stock.
+Mature Rainier trees reach a height of 30 to 35 feet and are widely adaptable to various soil types.
 Trees should be well spaced to provide maximum sun exposure for individual branches, ensuring fully developed, sweet, ripe fruit at harvest time.
-'Rainiers' will produce fruit in 3 to 5 years, with a bloom period in early April.
+Rainiers will produce fruit in 3 to 5 years, with a bloom period in early April.
 The creamy light yellow to medium yellow-orange fruit develops a red blush and is ready to harvest from late June through early July.
-'Rainier' cultivars require pollination.
-Typical pollenizers are the 'Bing', 'Van', 'Lapins', 'Black Tartarian' and 'Lambert' cultivars.
-'Rainiers' grow best in USDA Zones 4–9.
+Rainier cultivars require pollination.
+Typical pollenizers are the Bing, Van, Lapins, Black Tartarian, and Lambert cultivars.
+Rainiers grow best in USDA Zones 4–9.
 It is one of the most cold-hardy sweet cherries.